 Fulcrum7 has a two-fold purpose: To inform and encourage people in general and Seventh-day Adventist Christians in particular.
 God has called us to come along side of people and encourage them, all the more as we see the Day approaching.
 Though we live in an unstable world, each of us can be kept free by the same powers that set us free--mercy & truth (Psalm 57:3).
 Our goal is to point you to these two virtues of God.

 We renounce political correctness as always political and seldom correct.
 It is the antithesis of truth, and thus an enemy of the Everlasting Gospel.
 The Everlasting Gospel is a worldview--it gives us an identity.
 Political correctness has dumbed-down our Christian message and compromises our worldview.
-That is a grave consequence.
 We are in the midst of a cultural tyranny unknown by any period in history.
 We must remember that justification in Jesus gives us freedom from sin and freedom from the lies of revisionism.
 We must not revise or make ourselves editors of His Word, but submit ourselves to it.

 Fulcrum7 presents a range of topics from a biblical Christian perspective.
 The topics that we discuss are a mixture of encouragement, serious theological issues, testimonies, and cultural concerns that impact the life and faith of Believers.
 Every now and then a dash of appropriate humor is published.